bodrick/awesome/TOPICS.md

 ## datasets

 *   [huggingface/datasets](https://github.com/huggingface/datasets) - 🤗 The largest hub of ready-to-use datasets for ML models with fast, easy-to-use and efficient data manipulation tools

-## evaluation

-*   [huggingface/datasets](https://github.com/huggingface/datasets) - 🤗 The largest hub of ready-to-use datasets for ML models with fast, easy-to-use and efficient data manipulation tools
-*   [tecnickcom/tcexam](https://github.com/tecnickcom/tcexam) - TCExam is a CBA (Computer-Based Assessment) system (e-exam, CBT - Computer Based Testing) for universities, schools and companies, that enables educators and trainers to author, schedule, deliver, and report on surveys, quizzes, tests and exams.

 ## natural-language-processing